pranamesh/pranamesh.github.io/_pages/team.md

 # Alumni
 ## M. Tech students
+3. Sahil Jaiswal: He graduated in 2022 and is currently working in Sigmoid.

-2. Nasim Akhtar (co-supervised with Prof. Partha Chakroborty).
+2. Nasim Akhtar (co-supervised by Prof. Partha Chakroborty).
 He graduated in 2021 and is currently working in VR Techniche Pvt.
 Ltd.
 1. Shivom Bhargava.
 He graduated in 2021 and is currently working in Tiger Analytics.

 # B. Tech students